Khristina Chess

 I’ve included Broken Things in this list of books if you liked Wintergirls because it’s about friendship and loss—two important elements of Wintergirls.
 This mystery is told in alternating viewpoints.
 I wanted to know what happened to Summer.
 Who murdered her and why?
 What happened that day in the woods?
 The dark plot twisted and kept me guessing until the end.
 You will love it.

-In addition to those recommendations, one memoir writer stands above the crowd: Caroline Knapp.
-Her struggles with anorexia are woven through her writing in The Merry Recluse, Appetites: Why Women Want, and even to some extent in Drinking: A Love Story.
+A recovering alcoholic and anorexic, Caroline Knapp writes beautifully about her experiences and recovery.
+Her struggles with eating disorders are woven through her writing in The Merry Recluse, Appetites: Why Women Want, and even to some extent in Drinking: A Love Story.
 Her work is funny, honest, challenging, and all-around amazing.
 I give her 5 stars all around and devoured everything she wrote:

 "What is this drive to be thinner, prettier, better dressed, other?
 Who exactly is this other and what does she look like beyond the jacket she's wearing or the food she's not eating?
 What might we be doing, thinking, feeling about if we didn't think about body image, ever?" ― Caroline Knapp, quote from Appetites: Why Women Want